ninouGx/Loldle/README.md

   🟥 No corresponding with the champion

-  🟦 Your champion is older (ex: yours Release in 2016 and 2022 for the one to find)
+  🟪 Your champion has been release before (ex: yours in 2016 and 2022 for the one to find)

-  🟪 Your champion is newer
+  🟦 Your champion has been release after
   #

 - 🚹 Gender